 Single, observable measures for D, L, and R were selected for the regression analyses.
 The measure of decoding was time-limited (45 s) sight word decoding from the Test of Word Reading Efficiency-222.
 L was measured by a receptive vocabulary test, the Peabody Picture Vocabulary Test (PPVT-4)23, widely used in the participating schools.
 In this measure, students saw four pictures and point to the one that depicts the word the examiner says.
 R was assessed with a nationally-normed reading comprehension test, the Gates-MacGinitie Reading Test-4 (GMAT-4)24.
 The GMAT-4 is administered in small groups of 10 students in grade 1.
 Students read parts of a passage and indicate the picture that corresponds to the passage.
 The GMAT-4 is group-administered in grades 7 and 10.
 Passages consisted of both L literary and informational text and questions are both literal and inferential and appear in a multiple-choice format.
 Students could look back at the passage.
 For all three measures, coefficients for reliability were above 0.90.
 A planned missing data design with three forms was used to reduce testing time.
 The D and L measures were administered in one session and the reading comprehension test in another session.

-The regression analysis for grade 1 accounted for 60% of the total variance in reading comprehension, with the proportion due to D being 43% and the proportion due to L being 36%.
-These variance estimates are the squared correlation between the predictor and outcome, which is why their sum (43 + 36 = 79) was greater than the total amount of variance explained (60%).
-The difference (79 ‒ 60 = 19) was the amount of common variance.
-When the variance in grade 1 was decomposed into unique and common effects, D uniquely explained 24% of the variance in R and L uniquely explained 17% (see Figure 1).
+The regression analysis for grade 1 accounted for 60% of the total variance in reading comprehension.
+The individual variance models showed that the proportion of variance in reading comprehension due to D was 43% and that separately, the proportion of variance in reading comprehension due to L was 36%.
+These variance estimates are the squared correlation from separate statistical models of each predictor and outcome, which is why their sum from separate models (43 + 36 = 79) was greater than the total amount of variance explained (60%).
+When the total variance in grade 1 was decomposed into unique and common effects, D uniquely explained 24% of the variance in R and L uniquely explained 17% (see Figure 1).
 The common variance of D and L was 19%.

 [Place Figure 1 here]

-In grade 7, the regression analysis accounted for 53% of the total variance in reading comprehension, with the proportion due to D being 25% and the proportion due to L being 46%.
+In grade 7, the regression analysis accounted for 53% of the total variance in reading comprehension.
+The individual variance models showed that the proportion of variance in reading comprehension due to D was 25% and the proportion of variance in reading comprehension due to L was 46%.
 Figure 2 shows that D uniquely explained 7% of the variance in R and that L explained 28%.
 The common variance of D and L in explaining variance in R was 18%.

 [Place Figure 2 here]

-In grade 10, the regression analysis accounted for 61% of the total variance in reading comprehension, with the proportion due to D being 19% and the proportion due to L being 54%.
+In grade 10, the regression analysis accounted for 61% of the total variance in reading comprehension.
+The individual variance models showed that the proportion of variance in reading comprehension due to D was 19% and the proportion of variance in reading comprehension due to L was 54%.
 Figure 3 shows that the D uniquely accounted for 6% of the variance, whereas L uniquely accounted for 42% of the variance.
 The common variance of D and L in explaining variance in R was 13%.

 [Place Figure 3 here]